trebisky/ebaz4205_miner/printf/README.md

-This is my second bit of "bare metal" code for the EBAZ4205
+This is a thrid bit of "bare metal" code for the EBAZ4205

 Tom Trebisky  1-8-2021

-This program prints reads gpio input bank 0 and watches for the value to change.
-The idea is to print (via the serial port) when I push and release the button.
+This is just the button demo with a printf function added.

-It works!
-The code takes every manner of short cut rather than designing general interfaces, but at this stage we are just doing simple proof of concept experiments.
+Note that the button is quite slow with the RC filter that is on the board.
+Not my doing.
+It certainly avoids noise or bounce issues.